beaucarnes/c-py/TUTORIAL.md

 ### 30.1

 The code `print("Hello world")` calls the `print()` function and prints the text "Hello World" to the console.
 Print the the text "Your card is:" to the console.

+#### HINTS

+- Make sure you are printing this string exactly: "Your card is:"
+- The string must be in quotation marks and inside parenthesis.

 ## 40. Run the blackjack.py file